skip to content

 Research topics

-Our group is pursuing nuclear-structure experiments in various regions of the Segre chart.
-The AGATA spectrometer enables the novel detection method gamma-ray tracking with unprecedented detection sensitivity for in-beam spectroscopy.
-Prominent and actual examples are results from the heavy actinide region and neutron-rich nuclei around the shell closures at Z=50 and N=82 measured at LNL in Italy.
-At the moment, AGATA is operated at GANIL, France.
+Our group is dedicated to nuclear structure experiments in different regions of the nuclide map.
+The AGATA spectrometer with the novel γ-tracking method offers unprecedented detection sensitivity for in-beam spectroscopy.
+Recent examples are results on heavy actinide nuclei and neutron-rich nuclei near the shell closures Z=50 and N=82 obtained in experiments at the LNL in Italy.
+AGATA is currently located at the GANIL research center in France.

 Coulomb excitation with radioactive ion beams